JMC-MC/params-plotter/NOTES-from-juji.md

 How does it reflect in our way of creating app?

-In css, we write for mobile, and the use media query to adhere to larger screen.
+In css, we write for mobile, and then use media query to adhere to larger screen.

 I personally think it's better: we start with minimal things, and add to it.